 Consider the first step.
 If $X_1<Y_1-c(X_1,Y_1)$ then

-for all $j$, since $Y_j-Y_1+c(X_1,Y_1)-c(X_1,Y_j)\ge 0 $ by (\ref{caley}), and, hence, the first treated object can not be used for matching.
-Analogously if $Y_1<X_1-c(X_1,Y_1)$ then the first control object is not suitable for matching by (\ref{calex}).
-Thus first steps of the algorithm skip the observations that can not be used for matching.
+for all $j$, since $Y_j-Y_1+c(X_1,Y_1)-c(X_1,Y_j)\ge 0 $ by (\ref{caley}), and, hence, the first treated subject cannot be used for matching.
+Analogously if $Y_1<X_1-c(X_1,Y_1)$ then the first control subject is not suitable for matching by (\ref{calex}).
+Thus first steps of the algorithm skip the observations that cannot be used for matching.

 After the above operation we can assume, for the sake of convenience, that $|X_1-Y_1|\le c(X_1,Y_1)$.
-Let us show that matching now the first treated with the first control object, as the algorithm does, does not reduce the maximal number of matched pairs, if we match the maximal number of pairs for the remaining $2,\dots,K$-th treated and $2,\dots,L$-th control objects.
+Let us show that matching now the first treated with the first control subject, as the algorithm does, does not reduce the maximal number of matched pairs, if we match the maximal number of pairs for the remaining $2,\dots,K$-th treated and $2,\dots,L$-th control subjects.

-If the first treated or the first control object are not matched in $\mathcal M$ then removing from $\mathcal M$ a possible pair with the first treated or the first control object and then adding $(1,1)$ to $\mathcal M$ does not change the number of pairs in $\mathcal M$.
-Thus, in this case, matching the pair $(1,1)$ and then matching the maximal number of pairs for the $2,\dots,K$-th treated and $2,\dots,L$-th control objects yields the total maximal number of matched pairs.
+If the first treated or the first control subject are not matched in $\mathcal M$ then removing from $\mathcal M$ a possible pair with the first treated or the first control subject and then adding $(1,1)$ to $\mathcal M$ does not change the number of pairs in $\mathcal M$.
+Thus, in this case, matching the pair $(1,1)$ and then matching the maximal number of pairs for the $2,\dots,K$-th treated and $2,\dots,L$-th control subjects yields the total maximal number of matched pairs.

 The case when $\mathcal M$ contains the pair $(1,1)$ is clear.

 It remains to consider the case when $\mathcal M$ contains some pairs $(1,j_1)$ and $(i_1,1)$, where $i_1\ne 1$ and $j_1\ne 1$.
 In this case we have $X_{i_1} \le Y_1+c(X_{i_1}, Y_1)$ and $ Y_{j_1}\le X_1+c( X_1,Y_{j_1})$.
 Therefore